-In this 12th post in our series, we sat down with Jason Garber, front-end web developer at the U.S. Digital Service’s Defense Digital Service, to talk about his work creating a Ruby gem that integrates the Design System into a Ruby on Rails application.
+In this 12th post in our series, we sat down with Jason Garber, front-end web developer at the U.S. Digital Service’s Defense Digital Service, to talk about his work creating a Ruby gem that integrates USWDS into a Ruby on Rails application.

 For our 11th post in the series, we talked with Scott Weber, front-end developer, who worked on America’s Seed Fund site for the National Science Foundation (NSF).
 The site was created for people who want to get federal grant funding for their science or technology projects.

 The U.S. Web Design System (formerly Standards) is currently being used on hundreds of government sites, with an audience of more than 100 million monthly users.
-In this 10th post in our series, we met with Kyle Jennings, creator of the Benjamin WordPress theme (and Franklin plug-in) using the System.
+In this 10th post in our series, we met with Kyle Jennings, creator of the Benjamin WordPress theme (and Franklin plug-in) (both of which are available on GitHub) using the System.

 After listening to a lot of thoughtful feedback and discussion from a wide range of voices in the government web community, we’ve decided to change our name to the U.S. Web Design System.